OpenAgentsInc/v2/docs/migration.md

 9. **Handling Null Values**: The migration script now handles potential null values for fields like `completion_tokens`, `total_tokens`, `prompt_tokens`, and `cost_in_cents` by providing default values (0) when these fields are null.

+10. **Idempotency**: The migration script is now idempotent, meaning it can be run multiple times without creating duplicate data.
+It checks for existing data and updates or skips as appropriate.

 ## Migration Script

 The migration script (`scripts/migrate_vercel_to_convex.ts`) handles the migration of data from Vercel Postgres to Convex.
 Here are the key features of the script: